-Outdoor Education/Social Skills groups:
+Social Skills intervention groups:

 We run outdoor education and social skills groups for identified students in consultation with teachers and families.
+Where identified, students are supported in the 'What's the buzz' intervention program.

 Assessment and Reporting

 Assessment:

 As per Department for Education requirements we undertake Running Records, Year 1 phonics checklist, PAT (Progressive Achievement testing) in Mathematics and Reading Comprehension and NAPLAN (National Assessment Program - Literacy and Numeracy).
 We also use ongoing formative assessment practices to assess learning growth and progress.